Last updated Feb. 16, 2021.

 What happens if I have repeatedly failed to report my income?

-If you failed to report an amount on your return for 2019 and you also failed to report an amount on your return from any of the previous 3 tax years, you may have to pay a larger penalty.
+If you failed to report an amount on your return for the current tax year and you also failed to report an amount on your return from any of the previous 3 tax years, you may have to pay a larger penalty.

 If you did not report an amount of income of $500 or more for a tax year, it will be considered a failure to report income.